Information for Students

 What is a Student Organiser?

 You will be given a Student Organiser on your first day at Brookfield.
-It is a bit like a diary as it containsgoo lots of important information that you will need in lessons.
+It is a bit like a diary as it contains lots of important information that you will need in lessons.
 Sometimes staff might ask you to write some information about some classwork or homework in your planner.
 You must have your planner in school every day.
-Your form tutor will sign your planner each week and your parents should sign it every weekend.
-It is also a good place for your parents to write a note for your form tutor if needed.

 Do I bring all my school books to school every day?